Ratan Dewasi Desai

 Ratan Dewasi Desai (born 25 September 1975) is an Indian politician.
 He is a member of All India Congress Committee and state spokesperson of Rajasthan State Congress.

 He has been an MLA from Raniwara constituency in the Rajasthan Assembly elections, 2008 and Deputy Chief Whip (Minister of State) in the Ashok Gehlot government.

 He was elected MLA from Raniwara constituency in the 2008 assembly elections and since 2011 has been the government deputy chief whip in the then Ashok Gehlot government.

-At present, he is a popular, active and powerful leader of the Congress party in Jalore and Sirohi districts of western Rajasthan.
+At present, he is leader of the Congress party in Jalore and Sirohi districts of western Rajasthan.

 Personal, early life and background

 Ratan Dewasi was born on 25 September 1975 in Mount Abu, Sirohi district of Rajasthan.
 His father's name is Shankarlal Dewasi and his wife's name is Viraj Dewasi.
 Dewasi has been a bright student since childhood.
 He is a diploma in hotel management degree holder.